Flying 4,903 miles between the US and Europe is notorious for being expensive and out of reach of most Americans.

 1. Fly Coach One-Way to Europe for 22,500 American Airlines Miles

-The reason AA Miles are ranked #1 is is because they offer the lowest fees and taxes compared to other airlines.
+The reason AA Miles is ranked #1 is is that they offer the lowest fees and taxes compared to other airlines.

 Based on the standard AA Award chart, it costs 65,000 miles for a roundtrip ticket from the USA to Europe flying on American.